dfinity/ic-repl/README.md

 * `flamegraph(canister_id, title, filename)`: generate flamegraph for the last update call to canister_id, with title and write to `{filename}.svg`.
 The cost of the update call is returned.
 * `concat(e1, e2)`: concatenate two vec/record/text together.
 * `add/sub/mul/div(e1, e2)`: addition/subtraction/multiplication/division of two integer/float numbers.
 If one of the arguments is float32/float64, the result is float64; otherwise, the result is integer.
 You can use type annotation to get the integer part of the float number.
 For example `div((mul(div(1, 3.0), 1000) : nat), 100.0)` returns `3.33`.
+* `send(blob)`: send signed JSON messages generated from offline mode.
+The function can take a single message or an array of messages.
+Most likely use is `send(file("messages.json"))`.
+The return result is the return results of all calls.
+Alternatively, you can use `ic-repl -s messages.json -r ic`.

 ## Object methods